 Introduction

 The second chapter adds on what is known about the scholarly project topic of cultural incompetence among mental health nurses.
 The chapter will encapsulate the literature underpinning the study including the search strategy along with the most pertinent themes.
 Yu et al. (2023) suggested the paucity in cultural competence in mental health services negatively affect patient outcomes and the general healthcare delivery process.
-A lack of cultural competence not only harms the patient-nurse relationship but also compromises the quality of care, potentially discouraging patients from seeking adequate treatment.
-Therefore, it is crucial to implement evidence-based interventions, such as a cultural competence education program, to address these disparities (Stubbe, 2020).